ajleahey/rulesforlawwriting/rules.md

 mean being guilty.
 Learn the differences and use the correct terms but, more importantly, remember: the law is a system and not a synonym for justice.

+If a public official doesn't have the authority to do something, but attempts to do it anyway, that is an opportunity to use an intention-denoting verb, not an achievement or accomplishment verb.
+For example "X announces they will be referring to Y as Z" NOT "X renames Y to Z."

 **2. The Law Is Not Self-Executing**

 No law executes itself.
 Somewhere, someone must act.
 Always